Matthew-Abebe/Matthew-Abebe/README.md

 # Matthew-Abebe

 <h3>About Me</h3>
-<p>Hello, I’m Matthew Abebe.
+<p>Hello, my name is Matthew Abebe.
 I am a software developer who is a detail oriented professional that continuously strives to learn new and exciting skills.

 Although I began my studies in the social sciences, my curiosity opened a path for me to learn how to code.
 I realized that I was happy learning this new ability and gained employment as a Business Analyst where I performed SQL programming.
 Additionally, I carried out consulting projects for key clients.